Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: General Moduli

-has an asymptotic formula of the form (9). \end{lemma} \begin{proof} This lemma can be proved by the same method used in the proof of [\cite{MaynardLargeModuliI}, Lemma 8.12].
-The proof requires Heath-Brown identity, Lemma~\ref{l29}, a discussion on the contribution from higher prime-powers counted in the von Mangoldt function (see [\cite{MaynardLargeModuliI}, Lemma 8.9]), and a removal of the dependencies between variables (see [\cite{MaynardLargeModuliI}, Lemma 8.10]). \end{proof}
+has an asymptotic formula of the form (9). \end{lemma} \begin{proof} This lemma can be proved by the same method used in the proof of [\cite{MaynardLargeModuliI}, Lemma 8.13].
+The proof requires Heath-Brown identity, Lemma~\ref{l210}, a discussion on the contribution from higher prime-powers counted in the von Mangoldt function (see [\cite{MaynardLargeModuliI}, Lemma 8.10]), and a removal of the dependencies between variables (see [\cite{MaynardLargeModuliI}, Lemma 8.11]).
+Note that this lemma also holds for more general Type-II sums. \end{proof}